va-code/Parametric-Slicer/README.md

   ~python3 Onion3d_IGL

-A series of generic toolhead positions will be output into the DecompositionOUTPUT folder
+A series of generic 3d printer toolhead positions will be output into the DecompositionOUTPUT folder

 I would highly recommend changing the decomposer.py file to run the stanford dragon model if you want to see a more complex example.
 It will take a loooong time to run through some of the steps.